It’s always nice to drive through Belgium as it gives me a chance to refill my Atoma reserves. As you might know, I’m a big fan of Atoma notebooks.

-Last month we went to my home town in Northern Bavaria.
+Last month we My family and I. went to my home town in Northern Bavaria Franconia.

 Well, it’s a little adventure that, as an added bonus, contains the opportunity to buy cool stationery and other items I can’t get in the UK or Germany (except stationery this was mainly caramel tea and flavoured Perrier).

 So here’s a mini blog post about a visit to a Belgian supermarket: Carrefour, a French chain that is present in many countries.
 They used to sell their own Rhodia clones, but I haven’t seen those in recent years anymore.